comit-network/RFCs/RFC-001-BAM.md

 Unfortunately, it never seemed to get traction and thus, library support is very limited.
 For Rust, we would have had to write our own implementation.

-Although BEEP would fulfill all the requirements, there is no implementation for it.
+Although BEEP would fulfil all the requirements, there is no implementation for it.
 We could create and implementation but that would be quite a lot of work because BEEP covers much more than we need.

 ### gRPC